malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ uniq sorted_water_depth.txt

-By using the -c flag with uniq, the number of occurrence of each entry can be seen as the first field on ther terminal.
+By using the -c flag with uniq, the number of occurrence of each entry can be seen as the first field on the terminal.

     $ uniq -c sorted_water_depth.txt